wblabs/astrum/README.md

 ## Figma Integration: AstrumTransitus

-Enhance your workflow with the official Figma plugin for AstrumTpl:
+Enhance your workflow with the official Figma plugin for Astrum:

 ### AstrumTransitus